Home Inspection FAQs

 Q:Why should I choose an inspector that also uses a thermal camera?

-A Thermal Camera (infrared technology) will reveal many hidden issues in a home that would not be visible to the naked eye.
+A thermal camera (infrared technology) will reveal many hidden issues in a home that would not be visible to the naked eye.
 The thermal camera can be used to detect hidden water problems, missing or failing insulation, areas of energy loss, and much more.
-Greener Inspections includes thermal imaging with all of our inspections to provide you with the information you need to make educated decisions about the condition of your home and its systems.
+Greener Inspections includes thermal imaging with all of our inspections in order to provide you with the information you need to make educated decisions about the condition of your home and its systems.

 Q:How long does a home inspection take?